lupyuen/lupyuen.github.io/src/wisgate.md

 error="get device-session error: invalid MIC"
 ```

-Let's talk about the Nonce...

 ## Nonce

 _There isn't a Timestamp in the request.
 Could someone record and replay the Join Network Request?_

-TODO
+That's why we have the __Nonce__: A 16-bit number that's only __used once and never reused__ by our LoRaWAN Device.

+The Nonce appears in the Join Network Request, and it's also used for computing the Message Integrity Code.

-The error above occurs when we replay a repeated Join Network Request to our LoRaWAN Gateway (with same Nonce, same Message Integrity Code).
+_What happens when we replay a Join Network Request?_

-This replay also logs a Nonce Error in WisGate...
+Our LoRaWAN Gateway (ChirpStack on WisGate) will __reject Join Network Requests that have a reused Nonce__.

+(Yep the gateway will remember the Nonces from previous requests)

+To see Nonce errors, SSH to our LoRaWAN Gateway and search for...

 ```bash
 # grep nonce /var/log/syslog